-The primary challenge for health plans is to tie together all three segments into a uniform, connected Web site that provides a superior customer service experience.
+The primary challenge for health plans is to tie together all three segments into a uniform, connected Web site that provides a superior customer service experience for increased loyalty.

 The following diagram shows the information that should be provided within each segment of the HealthScape:

 Many Web sites began by providing member services in the health events and transaction segment of the HealthScape.
 Inquiries pertaining to claims, providers and benefits are the most utilized features of this segment.
 However, with the increasing popularity of HSA and HRA plans that are designed to lower costs by motivating members to stay healthy and follow wellness guidelines, some plans are adding wellness and lifestyle segments to their Web sites in order to provide a more robust user experience.

 The wellness and lifestyle segments of the HealthScape can be linked through a variety of shared experiences.
 For example, when evaluating data aggregation, health plans can provide their members with high-tech wellness tools such as the Nike Triax Elite, pedometers, the Health Buddy, GlucoPhone, blood pressure monitors and a myriad of other devices designed to acquire personal health information.
 The health plan can then aggregate this data and make it available online so members can monitor their fitness and make any necessary lifestyle changes.
 The health plan can also offer incentives based on the member’s progress.

 Another HealthScape experience that crosses multiple segments is “at home care.”
 This type of care increases quality of life while decreasing hospital costs.
 For example, at home care for diabetes includes the use of equipment to monitor blood sugar levels and medication delivery to patients while in the comfort of their home.
 Uploading the test results to an online portal offers the opportunity for physician review while results can be made available to the member.